top of page

 I am being fostered by a FOTA volunteer!

-Right now, I'm adjusting to my new surroundings.
-I'm getting used to a new place, different people, and new food and training!
+I've adjusted really well to my new surroundings.
+I'm used to a new place, different people, and new food and training!
+I know target training, step up, and doing tricks like sticking out my tongue and big wings.
+I also love to dance!

 I'm excited for this next chapter in my life and am looking for my new forever home!